If you have been hearing about Shopify and wondering what it is, then here’s your answer:

 Who is Shopify designed for?

-Shopify’s market ranges from SOHO entrepreneurs through major businesses that want to operate online stores.
-It is versatile enough to build a quick store from a template through to a highly customize multi-national, multi lingual platform enterprise ecommerce operation.
+Shopify’s market ranges from SOHO entrepreneurs to major businesses that want to operate online stores.
+It is versatile enough to build a quick store from a template through to a highly customized multi-national, multi-lingual platform enterprise ecommerce operation.

 What are Shopify’s strengths?

-Here are a series great features offered on the Shopify platform:
+Here is a series of great features offered on the Shopify platform:

 - Shopify is cloud-based so it can be run from any web browser connected to the Internet.

 - The ecommerce platform has a robust easy to use tools that helps a store owner quickly set up a web site that can sell anything with minimal effort.

 - It has integrations with many of the top marketing tools.

 - It offers vendors an easy way to set up a credit card clearing system through Shopify without the complexity once suffered by anyone that wanted to accept credit cards.
 This system is called Shopify payments.